 Make it a great day!

-What’s your favorite food combo?
+What’s your favorite way to eat oatmeal?